Circuit Paul Ricard

-The first Grand Prix was held in France in 1906 and the country is one of a handful of countries that can claim to be the spiritual home the sport and so it was with much bonhomie that in 2018 F1 said Bienvennue to the French Grand Prix after a 10 year hiatus.
+The first Grand Prix was held in France in 1906 and the country is one of a handful of countries that can claim to be the spiritual home of the sport.
+And so it was with much bonhomie that in 2018 F1 said Bienvenue to the French Grand Prix after a 10-year hiatus.

-The venue raised the bar for circuit design and safety in F1 in a similar way to how Tilke’s modern masterpieces like Sepang and Bahrain did 30 years later.
-The track still retains those values today with its patented high grip blue and red run-off areas giving the circuit a distinctive look.
+The venue raised the bar for circuit design and safety in F1 in a similar way to how Tilke’s modern masterpieces did 30 years later.
+The track still retains those values today — its patented high grip blue and red run-off areas giving the circuit a distinctive look.

 With the average high daytime temperatures at this time of year at 25 degrees and rain unlikely, its safe to say you can leave your winter jacket behind on this trip and stock up on the Ambre Solaire.

-I’m Danny, an incurable Formula 1 fan for over 25 years and founder of The F1 Spectator.
+I’m Danny, an incurable Formula 1 fan for over 30 years and founder of The F1 Spectator.
 My aim is to inform and inspire, arming you with helpful tips and advice for your next F1 trip.